ADMarker: A Multi-Modal Federated Learning System for Monitoring Digital Biomarkers of Alzheimer's Disease: System Overview

 \subsection{Motivation}

-\textbf{Interpretable two-step AD monitoring.} Instead of predicting AD with the raw multi-modal sensor data (i.e., black-box approaches in Table \ref{table:comparison_digital_biomarker}), ADMarker disentangles the disease monitoring into two steps, i.e., digital biomarkers (AD symptoms) detection and early disease analysis with the detected biomarkers.
-As a result, the behavior biomarkers detected by ADMarker are more interpretable for AD diagnosis and can be adopted to design personalized intervention plans for different individuals.
+\textbf{Interpretable two-step AD monitoring.} Instead of predicting AD with the raw multi-modal sensor data (i.e., black-box approaches in Table \ref{table:comparison_digital_biomarker}), ADMarker disentangles the disease monitoring into two steps, i.e., digital biomarkers detection and early disease analysis with the detected biomarkers.
+As a result, the behavior biomarkers detected by ADMarker are more interpretable for AD diagnosis and can be adopted to design personalized intervention plans. {For example, we select a large set of biomarkers that are not only strongly associated with different stages of AD (see Table \ref{table:task_index}), but also consistent with the current practice of AD intervention.
+Moreover, we could identify critical digital biomarkers through correlation analysis between the biomarkers and diagnosis results. }

 \textbf{Detecting multi-dimensional biomarkers.} Compared with existing approaches focused on a particular type of digital biomarker \cite{li2018tatc, luz2020alzheimer, bayat2021gps}, ADMarker aims to detect a comprehensive set of multi-dimensional AD symptoms, such as various activities of daily living and social interactions.
 This allows to investigate how the physical and social interactional etiopathogenesis shape AD's manifestation.
 Furthermore, the integration of multi-dimensional digital biomarkers enables the precise detection of early AD, encompassing its diverse manifestations, which would be challenging when relying solely on a single type of biomarker \cite{livingston2017dementia,livingston2020dementia}.